-- 16. The Plaintiff, Cheyenne Walters, is an Indian within the meaning of section 91(24) of the Constitution Act, 1867, and an a member of an Aboriginal people within the meaning of section 35 of the Constitution Act, 1982, being Schedule B to the Canada Act 1992 (UK), 1982 c 11.
+- The Plaintiff, Cheyenne Walters, is an Indian within the meaning of section 91(24) of the Constitution Act, 1867, and an aboriginal within the meaning of section 35 of the Constitution Act, 1982, being Schedule B to the Canada Act 1992 (UK), 1982 c 11.
 Cheyenne is a member of the Muscowpetung Saulteaux Band, which is part of the Cree First Nation.
-When Cheyenne was 8 years old, she was forcibly apprehended, off reserve, and removed from her mother's care and placed in the care of individuals who were not members of her Indigenous community, group or people.
+When Cheyenne was 8 years old, she was forcibly apprehended, off reserve, from her mother's care and placed in the care of individuals who were not members of her Indigenous community, group or people.
 She remained in foster care until she was 18.
-During this time - 17.
-After she was apprehended, Cheyenne was denied an ongoing relationship with her Muscowpetung Saulteaux Band and her Cree family.
-No reasonable steps efforts were made taken by the Defendant to prevent preserve Cheyenne's from enduring loss of losing her Cree identity.
-The Defendant did not provide Cheyenne or her foster parents with information about her Cree identity and biological ancestry, her a Aboriginal and treaty rights, or federal financial benefits and programs to which she was entitled.
-And the Defendant did not provide Cheyenne or her foster parents with documents relevant to her biological ancestry and Cree lineage or with any namelinking documents.
-This prevented Cheyenne from obtaining her Indian status card and prevented her from receiving federal financial benefits to which she was entitled.
-It also impacted her ability to be legally recognized by her Nation, Band, and Reservation as a Status Native under Treaty 4. - 18.
-The proposed Representative Plaintiff, Steven Hicks, is Métis and a member of an Aboriginal people within the meaning of section 35 of the Constitution Act, 1982.
-In approximately
+During this time After she was apprehended, Cheyenne was denied an ongoing relationship with her Muscowpetung Saulteaux Band and her Cree family.
+No reasonable steps efforts were made taken by the Defendant to prevent preserve Cheyenne's from losing her Cree identity.
+The Defendant did not provide Cheyenne or her foster parents with information about her Cree identity, her aboriginal and treaty rights, or federal financial benefits to which she was entitled. - 17.
+The Plaintiff, Lori-Lynn David, is an Indian within the meaning of section 91(24) of the Constitution Act, 1867, and an aboriginal within the meaning of section 35 of the Constitution Act, 1982.

-1996, when Steven was 6 months old, he was apprehended and removed from his home in Kelowna.
-During his 18 1⁄2 years in the foster care system, he was placed in the care of individuals who were not members of his Métis community.

-- 19. Steven was never advised, while in the foster care system, that he is Métis, and no reasonable steps were taken by the Defendant to prevent Steven from enduring loss of his Métis identity.
-The Defendant did not provide Steven or his foster parents with any information or documents relevant to his biological ancestry and Métis lineage, his Aboriginal rights, federal financial benefits to which he was entitled, or federal programs in which he was entitled to participate because of his Indigenous status. - 20.
-The Plaintiff, Lori-Lynn David, is an Indian within the meaning of section 91(24) of the Constitution Act, 1867, and an a member of an a Aboriginal group within the meaning of section 35 of the Constitution Act, 1982.
 She is Ojibwa and Cree.
 She was living off reserve when her son, who was 7, was forcibly removed from her care by a Child Welfare Agency and placed in the care of individuals who were not members of his Indigenous community, group or people.
-He was apprehended against her will and without reasonable cause. - 21.
-The Defendant did not take any reasonable steps to prevent Lori-Lynn's son from enduring loss of losing-his a Aboriginal identity.
-The Defendant did not provide Lori-Lynn's son or his foster families with information about his a Aboriginal identity, his a Aboriginal and treaty rights, or federal financial benefits or programs to which he was entitled.
-The Defendant unreasonably denied Lori-Lynn was denied any reasonable-an opportunity to maintain a relationship with her son, and unreasonably denied was denied any reasonable and unreasonably denied her and her community the opportunity to ensure that his cultural her son's a Aboriginal identity was preserved and fostered. - 22.
-The Defendant Her Majesty the Queen ("Canada") was, at all material times, required to take reasonable steps (a) to ensure that the system of child welfare and protection put in place in regard to Status Indian, Non-Status Indian, Métis and Inuit children provided for their welfare and, in particular, protected them from unreasonable risk of loss of their Aboriginal identity, language and culture; and (b) to prevent Status Indian, Non-Status Indian, Métis and Inuit children and youth from enduring loss of losing their a-Aboriginal identity after they had been apprehended by Child
+He was apprehended against her will and without reasonable cause.
+The Defendant did not take any reasonable steps to prevent Lori-Lynn's son from losing his aboriginal identity.
+The Defendant did not provide Lori-Lynn's son or his foster families with information about his aboriginal identity, his aboriginal and treaty rights, or federal financial benefits to which he was entitled.
+And the Defendant unreasonably denied Lori-Lynn was denied any reasonable and opportunity to maintain a relationship with her son, and unreasonably denied was denied any reasonable and unreasonably denied her the opportunity to ensure that his cultural her son's aboriginal identity was preserved and fostered.

-Welfare Agencies and placed in the care of individuals who were not members of their Indigenous community, group or people.

-- 23. Canada's duty was not limited to existed not only with respect to Indigenous children who were apprehended while ordinarily resident on reserve land, but also included also with respect to Indigenous children who were apprehended while ordinarily resident on land other than reserve land, including Indigenous children who were resident in urban and rural communities.
-Such children were no less Indigenous, no less "Indian" within the meaning of section 91(24) of the Constitution Act, 1867, no less under federal legislative responsibility, and no less entitled to the preservation and protection of their Aboriginal identity by virtue of their not being ordinarily resident on a reserve. is responsible for the promotion of the safety, health and well-being of Indigenous Canadians. - 24.
-The obligations Canada had and has towards on-reserve Indigenous children and families are at least the same as regards off-reserve Indigenous children.
-Indeed, Canada's duty in regard to off-reserve Indigenous children was heightened, given their added vulnerability and the inherent increased risk to their Aboriginal identity.
+18. The Defendant Her Majesty the Queen ("Canada") was, at all material times, required to take reasonable steps to prevent Status Indian, Non-Status Indian, Métis and Inuit children and youth from losing their aboriginal identity after they had been apprehended by Child Welfare Agencies and placed in the care of individuals who were not members of their Indigenous community, group or people.
+Canada's duty existed not only with respect to Indigenous children who were apprehended while ordinarily resident on reserve land, but also with respect to Indigenous children who were apprehended while ordinarily resident on land other than reserve land, including Indigenous children who were resident in urban and rural communities. is responsible for the promotion of the safety, health and well-being of Indigenous Canadians.
 At all material times, Canada had a duty to comply with its constitutional obligations and responsibilities under section 91(24) of the Constitution Act, 1867, 30 & 31 Victoria, c 3 (UK) and section 35 of the Constitution Act, 1982, and was required to act in accordance with the honour of the Crown and the special and long-standing fiduciary relationship between Canada and Indigenous peoples.
 Canada is liable for the acts, omissions and negligence of individuals who at all material times were Canada's employees, agents and servants, pursuant to the Crown Liability and Proceedings Act, RSC 1985, c C-50.